Cybersecurity Guide

 *Salary ranges are national medians based on ZipRecruiter’s listings for “AI cyber security” roles.

-Industry demand and academic growth
+Industry demand for AI and cybersecurity professionals

 The AI-in-cyber market is booming.
 According to MarketsandMarkets, the market is projected to reach $60.6 billion by 2028, a 22 percent compound annual growth rate.